certeu/morio/docs/docs/guides/contributors/docs/readme.md

 #### `flanking node`: Create terminology page
 1. This has a specific meaning in Morio and people cannot be expected to know this.
-2. Goolging this won't help.
+2. Googling this won't help.
 3. This requires proper explanation.
 A documentation page is the best option here.

 In this case, we create a terminology page: _flanking node_..